Dishoungh/gentoo-config/Gentoo/gentoo-config.md

 I'll try to build Gentoo to meet these requirements.
 My intended init system will be OpenRC since that is what I used for my vm last time and I will try to switch to pipewire (something I should have done a long time ago; I'm sick of PulseAudio).
 There are other stuff I would want to do with my Gentoo build, but that will be later.
 This are my goals for right now.
 Most of the steps I use come from #2 in Resources.

+Yes, my kernel will be custom.
+Yes, I know there are pre-made kernels but I want to make my own.
+Why?
+Because I have no life.
+I don't know.

 # Part I: Booting into the USB Boot Media

 1. Downloaded install-amd64-minimal-20220710T170538Z.iso from #1 in Resources